OAB Listed by incransom Ransomware Group

 The Ordem dos Advogados do Brasil - São Paulo serves as the largest section of the Brazilian Bar Association, tirelessly supporting and defending the legal profession.
 It provides various services including a legal library, digital certification, and public information on legal fees and judicial assistance.
 OAB SP hosts numerous events and conferences to foster legal dialogue, innovation, and the protection of the rights of lawyers.
 Its intended clients include legal professionals across São Paulo, as well as the broader community seeking legal assistance and information.

 On January 23, 2026, the Ordem dos Advogados do Brasil - São Paulo (OAB SP) appeared on the leak site of the ransomware group Incransom.
-The organization, which represents the largest regional section of the Brazilian Bar Association, had internal files exfiltrated during a ransomware attack.
+The organization, which represents the largest regional section of the Brazilian Bar Association, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of affected individuals remains unknown, any lawyer, staff member, or client whose personal or professional information was stored in those systems could now be exposed.

 Public reporting indicates that Incransom listed OAB SP on its disclosure page and claimed to have stolen internal documents.
 The breach involved internal files exfiltrated after the group gained access to the organization’s network.
 No specific volume of records or detailed list of data types has been publicly confirmed beyond the general description of internal files.
 The incident follows the group’s typical pattern of encrypting systems, exfiltrating data, and later publishing samples when demands are not met.